dylanrees/citizen-science/README.md

  * [LibGen](http://libgen.io/) - An online tool for gaining access to scientific articles that are normally beyond paywalls

 ## citizen science spaces:
+ * [Genspace](http://genspace.org/) - One of the oldest and most successful DIY Bio labs, located in Brooklyn, NYC.

 ## How do I contribute to this list?